 Stability Checklist

-Use this checklist to work through wobble systematically.
-Work top to bottom — most people find their fix before reaching the hardware section.
+Work top to bottom.
+Most people find their fix before reaching the hardware section.

 - Tightened all bolts and screws (frame, legs, motor mounts, desktop)